-In the first three months, lots will be happening as your baby grows and develops.
-We look at what to expect in the first three months of life with your new baby – from feeding to bath time to sleep.
+In the first three months, your baby will be growing and developing a lot.
+We look at what to expect at this age – from feeding to bath time to sleep.

 In this article:

 This is the start of your new life as a parent.
 There’s so much to look forward to like their first smile but you’re bound to be feeling some nerves too.

 The early days can be exciting, challenging and rewarding.
 We’re here to help support you through your first 1,000 days of being a parent.
 Read on to find out what you can expect in your baby’s development from birth to three months.

 As a new parent you of course want to make sure your baby is healthy and growing well.
 It’s normal for newborn babies to lose 6% to 7% of their body weight in the first two weeks after birth – so don’t worry (NHS Choices, 2017).

 Every baby is unique.
 Some babies might eat and sleep more than anything else in the first few weeks.
 Others can be very awake and alert, and some can be very fussy and upset (St James Roberts, 2012).

 Whether you are breastfeeding your baby, formula feeding, or using a combination, one thing is certain.
 Feeding your baby will be one of your most time-consuming tasks at this age.
 Your baby will need to feed frequently around the clock.

 If you feel unsure about how well your baby is feeding, the contents of your baby’s nappies are a good indication.
 If you have questions about feeding your baby, you can call the NCT support line on 0300 330 0771 (8am–10pm, seven days a week).